 Site personnel, project personnel, and local authorities will be relied upon to implement this ERRP.
-The injection well(s) and areas to the west and southwest are located within the limits of the City of Decatur while proposed injection wells CCS#5, CCS#6, and CCS#7 would be north of the city limits; adjacent areas to the southeast, east, and north within the AoR are outside of city limits.
+The injection well(s) and areas to the west and southwest are located within the limits of the City of Decatur; however, adjacent areas to the southeast, east, and north are outside of city limits.
 Therefore, both city and county emergency responders (as well as state agencies) may need to be notified in the event of an emergency.